gmtommasini/gmtommasini/README.md

 <hr>
 <h3>🔭 I’m currently working on...</h3>

-... my [little study project](https://gmtommasini.github.io/my-page/) hosted here on GitHu pages.
+... my [little study project](https://gmtommasini.github.io/my-page/) hosted here on GitHub pages.

-It consists in a multi-technologies project, where the main front-end is a React app, and the backend is build in Python.
+It consists in a multi-technologies project, where the main front-end is a React app, and the backend is in Python.
 Some pages are built in flask, and I am planning to add a Spring project in the future.

 NOTE: It is not supposed to be fancy 😂, it's just for study and practicing purposes!